 If you are an empath, you may struggle with conflict resolution.
 These techniques can help you overcome conflict without causing pain to yourself or others.

 Empaths hate to upset people.
 This is because they will feel the other person’s emotions and suffer guilt for causing another’s pain.
-This can make it difficult for empaths to manage conflict resolution and get their needs met.
+This can make it difficult for empaths to resolve conflict and get their needs met.

 Unfortunately, this can lead to empaths being unable to stick up for themselves and create healthy boundaries.
 They will often put up with bad behaviour just to keep the peace.

-Luckily, there are techniques that empaths can use to help with conflict resolution.
+Luckily, there are techniques that empaths can use to deal with conflict and resolve it effectively.
 These techniques can help them be true to themselves without causing unnecessary pain to others.

 Here are five reasons why conflict resolution is difficult for empaths and effective techniques to master them.